 The Queerest Street in Chicago

 North Halsted Street between Belmont Avenue and Grace Street, Chicago, is home to The Legacy Walk.
 This is the world’s only outdoor LGBT History Museum.
-The 35 rainbow statues with bronze memorial plagues jutting up along North Halsted Street identify the area as Chicago’s LGBT neighborhood.
+The 35 rainbow statues with bronze memorial plaques jutting up along North Halsted Street identify the area as Chicago’s LGBT neighborhood.

 Inspired by the Names Project AIDS Quilt in 1987, it took 25 years for the museum to become a reality.
 It’s here thanks to community members who believed LGBT history had been erased from the history books.
 The museum includes notable and diverse LGBT pioneers such as Civil Rights activist and entertainer Josephine Baker, English computer scientist and mathematician Alan Turing, Mexican artist Frida Kahlo, Chinese-American physician Dr. Margaret Chung, and gay U.S. graffiti artist and social activist Keith Haring.